MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/miscellaneous/cannot-find-any-clipart.md

 ---
-title: Can't find clip art when you open Office Web App
+title: Can't find clip art when you open Office Online
-description: Describes a problem in which you cannot find any clip art when you open OneNote Web App and try to insert a clip art whether the ClipArt button is disabled or enabled.
+description: Describes a problem in which you cannot find any clip art when you open Microsoft OneNote Online and try to insert a clip art whether the ClipArt button is disabled or enabled.
 author: simonxjx
 manager: dcscontentpm
 audience: ITPro